भास्करराम कोल्हटकर[1, 2, 3, 4, 5, 6, 7]

 (संदर्भ:१-मराठ्यांचा इतिहास,खंड १ व २-संपादक अ.रा.कुलकर्णी व ग.ह.खरे.,२ मराठी रियासत-गो.स.सरदेसाई,खंड ४,व प्रा.सदानंद मोरे यांचा ०४-०७-२०१४ ला दैनिक लोकसत्तातील लेख-( मराठ्यांचा) दरारा,दबदबा कि दहशत? हा लेख)

-Bhaskar Ram Kolhatkar, known as Baba Bhaskar Pandit by the people of Bengal, was a Maratha general and statesman.
-He was the dewan (revenue minister)[1] of the raja of Nagpur, Raghuji Bhonsle.[2][3]
+Bhaskar Ram Kolhatkar, known as Baba Bhaskar Pandit or Bhaskar Pant by the people of Bengal and Maharashtra, was a Maratha general and statesman.
+He was the dewan (Finance Minister)[1] of the Maharaja of Nagpur, Raghuji Bhonsle.[2][3]
 He played an important role in the kingdom of Nagpur's expansion.
 The first Maratha invasion of Bengal in 1741, as also the third in 1744, was led by him.[2][3]
 He was an able military leader, proven by his success in the Maratha invasions of Bengal and conquest of Chhattisgarh.[4][5]
 He was killed by Alivardi Khan on 30 March 1744.[6][2]

 Early life